isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 warranted for the purposes of This vocabulary.
 Future usage of the vocabulary may motivate including quatzolite and quartz-rich granitoid in future revisions
 - Phaneritic crystalline igneous rock that contains less than 90 percent mafic minerals and contains greater than 60 percent quartz in the QAPF fraction.
+- Phaneritic crystalline igneous rock that contains less than 90 percent mafic minerals and contains greater than 60 percent quartz in the QAPF fraction.